geotools/geotools/docs/developer/docs/reference.rst

         Q: What is JMapPane for?
         ^^^^^^^^^^^^^^^^^^^^^^^^

-        The JMapPane class is primiarly used as a teaching aid for the :doc:`tutorials </tutorial/index>` used to explore the GeoTools library.
+        The JMapPane class is primarily used as a teaching aid for the :doc:`tutorials </tutorial/index>` used to explore the GeoTools library.

         It is developed in collaboration with the user list, and while not a intended as a